Piqueras El Abuelo 2021

 Unit | 0.75l |

-The world-renowned, grand La Chapelle Cuvée - the benchmark of all Syrah.
+The world-renowned, mythical La Chapelle Cuvée - the benchmark of all Syrah.

 The La Chapelle cuvée comes from a terroir overlooking the Rhône where a small “Saint-Christophe” chapel is erected.
 The 2006 vintage of La Chapelle is fabulous, this wine offers an impressive density and structure.
 It is obvious that this great hermitage has enormous aging potential.
 Bettane & Desseauve selection, Wine Fair 2014: 17/20 "Powerful, intense, a concentrated wine, but without the palate or the silky tannins of 2007.
 Deconstruction quite powerful, muscular.
 Spicy finish."
 Maison Paul Jaboulet Aîné is the work of Antoine Jaboulet who created this estate in 1834.
 Paul is one of the two sons with Henri, who successfully developed the wines of the Rhône valley and particularly those of Tain-L ' Hermitage.
 Since 2006, Maison Paul Jaboulet Aîné has been owned by Champagne winegrowers, the Frey family, which also owns the Médoc Château La Lagune classified growth.
 The famous Bordeaux oenologist Denis Dubourdieu is the consultant of Maison Paul Jaboulet Aîné.
 Maison Paul Jaboulet Aîné produces multiple vintages in Cornas, Châteauneuf-du-Pape, Côte-Rôtie, Crozes-Hermitage.
 The great cuvée of this Rhone house is the Hermitage La Chapelle which is one of the summits of the appellation.